selewirre/stellar_system_creator/next_steps.md

 # Main code:
 1. Ring, resonances from moons etc. To find ring minima, use atmospheric extend.
 Ring maxima is the roche limit.
 2. Add planetary binaries.
-3. Check semi-major axis minimum limit on planets/satellites.
+3. Semi-major axis minimum limit should take into account the gas giant radius expansion with the roche limit.
 4. Make the habitable zone calculation of planets include the eccentricity by copying the parent insolation model.
 5. Add saddle/horseshoe orbits as planetary binaries?
     - https://www.sciencedirect.com/science/article/abs/pii/0019103581901470